igeorge0902/Gateway/iOS/README.md

 Copyright © 2015-2019 George Gaspar.
 All rights reserved.

 # Swift
-- updated to Swift 5!;)
+- updated to Swift 4.2!;)
 - updated/fixed for XCode 11.1
 - 4 years in the &making

-## Road map
+- updated to Swift 5.x (2020)
-- fixing up UIAlertControllers to display them properly.
-They are a bit flashy.
-(2020)
+- updated to WKWebView

 # Notes on iOS build:
 - You should run 'POD install' to install the pods into your local environment.
 After installing the pods you must run the project with SwiftLoginScreen.xcworkspace!